ammar-tanwar/bloglearnbay/posts/top-30-highest-paying-jobs-to-target-in-2023.md

 The key responsibility of the MLOps engineer is to transform data science code into a functional end product for users to interact with.
 While an ML engineer focuses on model development and deployment, an MLOps engineer remains responsible for building and managing the platforms via which these models get developed and deployed.

-**MLOps engineer salary:**
+#### MLOps engineer salary:

 MLOps engineer salary is U.S. $118,278 per year.
 More prominent organizations like <a href="https://www.glassdoor.com/Salary/Walt-Disney-Company-Machine-Learning-Engineering-MLOps-Salaries-E717_DAO.htm?filter.jobTitleExact=Machine+Learning+Engineering+%28MLOps%29" target="_blank" rel="nofollow">the Walt Disney Company</a> can offer unbelievably high packages.

-The salary of MLOps engineers in India starts from ₹3.5 lakhs (entry-level) to ₹22 lakhs LPA.
+The salary of MLOps engineers in India starts from 3.5 LPA INR (entry-level) to 22 LPA INR.

-The annual average salary is INR 7.5 LPA.
+The annual average salary is 7.5 LPA INR.

 ### 2. Machine learning engineer